Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Groups Communities

-Large closed groups run into significant scaling issues when members leave the group, as keys must be re-derived and redistributed to the entire group — an inefficient process when there may be hundreds or thousands of members.
-Additionally, as previously addressed, the usefulness of end-to-end encryption in very large groups is unclear, since a single malicious group member or compromised device is catastrophic to group privacy, and in large groups this is extremely difficult to protect against, regardless of the degree of encryption deployed.
-In Session, once group membership reaches the upper bound for closed groups, the administrator is encouraged to convert the group into an open group. open groups revert to transport-only encryption, which protects users against network adversaries but provides comparably weak protection against server-side attacks.
+Large groups run into significant scaling issues when members leave the group, as encryption keys must be updated and refetched by the entire group---an inefficient process when there may be hundreds or thousands of members.
+Additionally, as previously addressed, the usefulness of end-to-end encryption in very large groups is unclear, as a single malicious group member or compromised device is able to compromise the privacy of an entire group.
+In large groups, this is extremely difficult to protect against regardless of the encryption deployed.
+Thus, it makes sense for large groups to conform to a different standard than regular groups.
+In Session, these large groups are called communities.
+Communities provide transport-only encryption, protecting users against network adversaries but providing comparably weak protection against server-side attacks.

-To balance the risk of such attacks, Session's open groups do not use the Service Node architecture.
-Open groups instead require group administrators to operate their own server, or arrange for a channel to be created on an existing open group server host.
-The software required to do this is open-source, and a reference implementation is provided~\cite{session-open-group-server}.
-All messages and attachments stored on open group servers are fetched and posted through onion requests using the IP address or domain name of the open group host server, preserving network-layer anonymity for participants.
+To balance the risk of such attacks, Session Communities do not store messages on the Session Node network.
+Instead, communities require self-hosting using open-source software~\cite{Session_Community_Server}.
+All messages and attachments stored in communities are fetched and posted using onion requests forwarding to the IP address or domain name of the Session Community Server.
+This preserves network-layer anonymity for all community participants.

+Session Community Servers may have several rooms.
+Each room displays as a separate conversation in the Session client.
+This allows server operators to operate many rooms for many different topics of conversation without requiring the deployment of additional servers.